Planning Your Distribution Strategy

 These control requirements directly inform your Portal configuration strategy.

-Quick Win: List your top 5 external recipients right now (agencies, partners, press contacts, clients).
-For each one, answer: What do they need?
+Quick Win: List your top 5 distribution scenarios right now—both internal (team reviews, cross-department collaboration) and external (agencies, partners, press contacts, clients).
+For each one, answer: Internal or external portal?
+What do they need?
 Can they download?
-Can they share further?
 Should this be time-limited?
 This becomes your initial Portal plan.

 Distribution Methods in Data Dwell